-There are approximately 8.14 square miles (5,210.53 acres) of land with the Conservation land use category in Gainesville, of which approximately 665 acres are within the Plan East Gainesville area.
-This undeveloped property (and other properties acquired by the City in 2012 as part of the Wild Spaces Public Spaces land acquisitions) increases both green space and passive recreation in east Gainesville, which presently are less extensive than in the western side of Gainesville (from February 6, 2014 memorandum (Exhibit B-5) from Linda Demetropoulos, Nature and Cultural Manager).
+There are approximately 8.2 square miles (5,250.73 acres) of land with the Conservation land use category in Gainesville, of which approximately 705 acres are within the Plan East Gainesville area.
+Addition of this undeveloped 97.8-acre property increases both green space and passive recreation in east Gainesville, which are less extensive than in the western side of Gainesville (per a February 6, 2014 memorandum (Exhibit B-5) from Linda Demetropoulos, Nature and Cultural Manager).
+The additional acreage in Conservation land use will help protect natural resources in Gainesville.